 If you’d like to take the quiz for yourself, go ahead!
 You’ll find it here:

-And on another note, registration for the December term at FDSA opens on November 22nd.
-If you’d like to enroll, check the schedule and get registered!
+And on another note, registration for the February term at FDSA opens on January 22nd.
+If you’d like to enroll, check the schedule and get ready!